zx80/flask-simple-auth/README.md

 def post_somewhere():
     if not can_post_somewhere(LOGIN):
         return "", 403
-    # else permissions is granted, to the job!
+    # else permissions is granted, do the job!
     …
 ```